NotNanook/Ascendit-Launcher/README.md

 # Features
 - Automatically executes and injects cheat into a supported game
 - Modify default path and auto-execute in `config.json`
-- All open source

-# Todo
-- Remake in native C++/c#
-- DLL-Streaming
-- Account System
+- Auto Update
+- Small binary size (fuck electron)